 As mentioned above, this feature is expected to be very lightweight and is not expected to increase the load on caTissue database.
 At the same time, it is expected to support different search regular expressions and needs to be fast enough.
 Also, the attributes in the database that are searched need to be configurable.

-Based on all these factors, using “Lucene” to search for the matching results on the indexes created on top of databases is considered while designing for the feature.
-In this approach, lucene indexes are created on the file system on the server by querying the database while deploying the caTissue application.
+Based on all these factors, using “Apache Lucene 2.0.0” to search for the matching results on the indexes created on top of databases is considered while designing for the feature.
+In this approach, Lucene indexes are created on the file system on the server by querying the database while deploying the caTissue application.
 This is a onetime activity and once the index is created, when caTissue objects are inserted/ updated, caTissue bizlogic classes update the index so that it s always in synch with the database.

 Following sections explain how this design is carried out and the different classes and interfaces involved.